 In light of Project Claudia, many dispensaries removed edibles from their shelves.
 The Green Market has attempted to fill that gap; its 20 to 25 businesses gather regularly to sell a variety of edibles.

 "You're creating jobs, you're creating small businesses... you're giving patients access," said Gilles.

 Loizos, who uses cannabis to treat his multiple sclerosis, also said he's pleasantly surprised by the report.

 "It shows that they did actually listen to the impact statements that were submitted by various people and especially our community, the medical community."
-In particular, he said he's relieved that storefronts are being recognized as a necessary option as opposed to just mail order cannabis.
+In particular, he said he's relieved that storefronts are being recognized as a necessary option as opposed to just mail-order cannabis.

-However, he said he's been frustrated at the number of dispensaries who have been claiming to sell to patients when they really just want to sell recreational weed.
+However, he said he's been frustrated at the number of dispensaries that have been claiming to sell to patients when they really just want to sell recreational weed.
 He's concerned that that will slow down the implementation of legalization.

 "The faster we get into legalization, the sooner sick patients will be left alone and allowed to heal."

 Sinclair said the recommendations are a promising start to the conversation on legalization, with a focus on public health and safety.